Karine Icher: Professional career

 In her 2001 LET rookie season Icher won two tournaments, the Palmerston Ladies German Open and the Mexx Sport Open in the Netherlands.
+At the Compaq Open in August 2001 at Österåker Golf Club outside Stockholm, Sweden, Icher was leading by six strokes after 36 holes and three strokes after 54 holes.
+However, on the 11th hole during the final round, Icher was penalised one stroke due to slow play and continued to four-putt the hole.
+Raquel Carriedo finally won by a stroke and continued the 2001 season winning the LET Order of Merit.
+Icher finished the year third on the Order of Merit and second behind Suzann Pettersen for the LET Rookie of the Year title.

-She finished the year third on the Order of Merit and second behind Suzann Pettersen for the LET Rookie of the Year title.
-In 2002, she won the Caja Duero Open de Espana, tied for seventh at the Evian Masters and was qualified in third place for the European 2002 Solheim Cup team.
+The year after, Icher got revenge on Carriedo, beating her by a single stroke winning the 2002 Caja Duero Open de Espana, In 2002 she also tied for seventh at the Evian Masters and was qualified in third place for the European 2002 Solheim Cup team, playing against United States at Interlachen Country Club, Minnesota, U.S.A.
+In the second day fourball Icher came to be paired with her opponent from Caja Duero Open de Espana and the Compaq Open the year before, Raguel Carriedo.
+The pair won their game against Cristie Kerr and Rosie Jones, but Europe lost the match 151⁄2 to 121⁄2.

 She earned non-exempt status for the 2003 LPGA season having tied for 38th at the 2002 LPGA Final Qualifying Tournament but chose to continue full-time on the Ladies European Tour.
 She retained her non-exempt status at the 2003 LPGA Final Qualifying Tournament by finishing tied sixty-fifth.

 Icher played full-time on the Ladies European Tour in 2004, ending with five top ten finishes including a win at the Catalonia Ladies Masters.
 She retained her non-exempt status at the 2004 LPGA Final Qualifying Tournament by finishing tied fifty-fifth and elected to play her rookie season on the LPGA beginning the year with conditional playing privileges.
 A second-place finish at the Corona Morelia Championship in Mexico meant that after the re-rank she earned her full LPGA card for 2005.
 She finished 30th on the money list in her rookie season.
 She returned to the Ladies European Tour to play in the Catalonia Ladies Masters which she successfully defended.
 She started the 2006 season by pairing with Gwladys Nocera to represent France at the Women's World Cup of Golf.

+Icher competed full time on the LPGA Tour until 2019.
+Without having a victory, she reached 45 career top-10s including finishing second four times, most recent twice in 2016.

 Personal life

-Icher gave birth to a daughter in July 2011 and did not play in LET events or in LPGA majors after April 2011, including in the Solheim Cup in September 2011.
+Icher gave birth to a daughter in July 2011 and did not play in the Solheim Cup in September 2011, but came back to the event two years later.